-Using the Taskbar Icon Move the cursor over the

-GPU overclocking icon in click it and select Turn off GPU overclocking.
+Move the cursor over the GPU overclocking icon in the taskbar, and right-click it and select Turn off GPU overclocking.

-If you experience problems with GPU overclocking, and have to force a system restart, use this GPU overclocking off after the system has restarted in order to prevent further issues.
+If you experience problems with GPU overclocking, and have to force a system restart, use this method to quickly turn GPU overclocking off after the system has restarted in order to prevent further issues.